prettier/prettier/docs/cli.md

 | `1`  | Something wasn’t formatted properly |
 | `2`  | Something’s wrong with Prettier     |

+When checking stdin, syntax errors and failures to infer a parser also return exit code `2`.
+Unsupported files are skipped when `--ignore-unknown` is set.

+If a file cannot be read or written, or a file pattern cannot be expanded, `--check` reports an error summary instead of claiming that formatting succeeded.

 ## `--debug-check`

 If you're worried that Prettier will change the correctness of your code, add `--debug-check` to the command.
 This will cause Prettier to print an error message if it detects that code correctness might have changed.
 Note that `--write` cannot be used with `--debug-check`.